rehive/adapter-framework/README.md

 # Bitcoin Adapter for Rehive
-This adapter plugs into Rehive to provide Bitcoin transaction support and hotwallet management.
+Base project for integrating third-party payment processors or cryptocurrencies.

 ## Notes:
+The django project is located in the /src directory.

-Coming soon.
+Documentation is coming soon.
 Work in progress.